kidGodzilla/recommendation-engine/README.md

 ## Does it work?

-Yes, to some extent.
-Probably doesn't scale well.
+Yes, to some extent, although it probably doesn't scale well.

 # Demo